Contributing extra to super

 You've probably heard someone talking about 'salary sacrifice'

-putting it into your super instead.
-You will save tax and boost
+your pay and putting it into your super instead.
+You will save tax

 Salary sacrificing is when you ask your employer to redirect a